oscar-system/Oscar.jl/docs/src/TropicalGeometry/semiring.md

 ```

 ## Properties
-Objects of type `TroicalSemiring` have the following properties:
+Objects of type `TropicalSemiring` have the following properties:
 ```@docs
 convention(T::TropicalSemiring{typeof(min)})
 ```